North Holmwood: The parish church

 A parish of Holmwood was created from parts of Dorking and Capel parishes in 1839.
 The parish church was built of flint in Early English style and consecrated in 1875.
 The tower contains two bells and a clock.
 The east window of the chancel has stained glass from 1874 made by Messrs Powell of White Friars.
 The west windows of the chancel have glass designed by Charles Eamer Kempe from 1891 showing the four Fathers of the Western Church.

 Transport

-North Holmwood has two bus stops located either side of the newsagent's shop.
+North Holmwood has two bus stops either side of the newsagent's shop.
 The nearest railway station is Dorking 2.5 mi north.
-There is also a station called "Holmwood" which is the station located on the far side of South Holmwood, over 4 mi away.
+"Holmwood" is on the far side of South Holmwood, over 4 mi away.